ucsb-cs148-w25/pj03-gauchograduate/team/selena.md

 I'm Selena Zeng, a third year CS major.
-I'm excited to create the clothes app to allow people to choose outfits without having to try them on.
-I want to figure out an efficient way for people to be able to add their clothes from their closet to the app.
+I want this course planner app to be able to suggest courses people should take as they fill up their four year plan.